-By Cat Troi.
-Last updated 3rd May 2022.
+By Marlon Fawkes.
+Last Updated 28th July 2022.
 Welcome to our guide on claiming for loss of amenity caused by an accident and injury that wasn’t your fault.
 In the sections below, we explain what is meant by loss of amenity and how we could help you claim the maximum possible settlement if you’ve been injured in an accident that wasn’t your fault.

 The meaning of the loss of amenity seems simple.
 It is the loss or reduction of your physical or psychological capacity to do things you used to do.
 Compensation can be awarded for the impact an injury has had on your everyday family, work and social life.

 Personal injury compensation usually consists of two parts: general damages and special damages.

 General damages offer compensation for the injury itself and how it’s affected you mentally and physically.
 On the other hand, special damages offer compensation for the financial impact the injury has had on you.